informatici/openhospital/README.md

         make

-    You can also parallelize some make tasks by using the `-j` flag (e.g. `make -j4`) or use intermediate targets to build single parts of the distribution (e.g. `make database.sql` to create the database dump).
+    You can also parallelize some make tasks by using the `-j` flag (e.g. `make -j4`) or use intermediate targets to build single parts of the distribution - use `make help` to see a list of available targets.

  [openhospital]: https://www.open-hospital.org/